gmontana/DecodingViewerEmotions/README.md

 ### Data Description
 The data can be downloaded as three ZIP files; they are DataAdcumen.zip, ALL_frames.zip, and audios.zip.
 - **The DataAdcumen.zip** contains the emotions annotations in CSV files, data splits for training, validation, testing, and VDB.pickle file, which is the pre-build data for data loading to train and test the deep learning model.
+- There three CSV files recored the emotion details in three level.
+The DatasetAdcumenStarR.csv includes the emotioin reaction ratio for each video.
+The DatasetAdcumenSBS.csv includes the emotioin reaction ratio for every second of each vides.
+The advert_respondent_data.csv contains the infomation of every emotion reaction, including Timestamp, emotion_id, advert_id.
 - **The ALL_frames.zip** contains 30,751 subfolders named after the advertisement videos.
 Each subfolder includes the frames in JPG format, which are converted from MP4 videos at fps = 10.
 - **The audios.zip** contains 30,751 audios of the advertisement videos in WAV format.